Facial recognition technology is "dangerously inaccurate"

 It claims the Met has a failure rate of 98%, and during last year's Notting Hill Carnival, that police misidentified 95 people as criminals.
 The Met admitted that as a result of using facial recognition it has stored 102 innocent people's biometrics data for 30 days.
 Despite this, the force is planning seven more deployments this year.

 "Real-time facial recognition is a dangerously authoritarian surveillance tool that could fundamentally change policing in the UK.
-Members of the public could be tracked, located and identified, or misidentified, everywhere they go," said Silkie Carlo, director of BBW.
+Members of the public could be tracked, located and identified, or misidentified, everywhere they go," said Silkie Carlo, director of Big Brother Watch.

 "It is deeply disturbing and undemocratic that police are using technology that is almost entirely inaccurate, that they have no legal power for, and that poses a major risk to our freedoms."